DeWine urges, but does not mandate, mask use statewide - The Tribune

 Although many had speculated it would take place, the governor issued no new health mandates for the state.

-Instead, DeWine urged residents to wear mask whenever in public.
+Instead, DeWine urged residents to wear masks whenever in public.

 “I’m asking each of you, wherever you live, to wear a mask every time you go out,” he said.
 “If we did this for four to six weeks, we could drive this epidemic into the ground.”